U.S. flag

 Introduction

-Osteogenesis imperfecta (OI) is a genetic disorder of connective tissues caused by an abnormality in the synthesis or processing of type I collagen.[1][2]
+Osteogenesis imperfecta is a genetic disorder of connective tissues caused by an abnormality in the synthesis or processing of type I collagen.[1][2]
 It is also called brittle bone disease.
-It is characterized by an increased susceptibility to bone fractures and decreased bone density.
-Other manifestations include blue sclerae, dentinogenesis imperfecta, short stature, as well as deafness in adulthood.
+It is characterized by increased susceptibility to fractures and reduced bone density.
+Other manifestations include blue sclerae, dentinogenesis imperfecta, short stature, and deafness in adulthood.
 There are also reports of valvular insufficiencies and aortic root dilation.
 Milder manifestations include generalized laxity, easy bruising, hernias, and excess sweating.[3]
-Clinical manifestations range from mild with a nearly asymptomatic form to most severe forms (involving infants presenting with crumpled ribs, fragile cranium, and long bone fractures incompatible with life), resulting in increased perinatal mortality.[4]
+Clinical manifestations range from mild, nearly asymptomatic presentations to severe forms characterized by crumpled ribs, a fragile cranium, and long bone fractures in infancy, which are often incompatible with life and associated with increased perinatal mortality.[4]

 Etiology